amazeianproxy/Lucy-TTS/README.md

 3. Select "Desktop development with C++".
 4. Individually select MSVC v14.x compiler toolset (latest version) and Windows 10/11 SDK (or appropriate SDK) if needed.
 5. Install eSpeak.
 Set eSpeak to PATH (system environment).
 6. Install the best_model.pth from [https://drive.google.com/file/d/1-35ZCl1vb_8UFxwTHNlYWNgbVXGZVx_0/view].
-You may have to rename the .pth file to best_model.
 Move the best_model.pth file to the installation folder.
 7. Run the setup.bat, which will install gradio and TTS directly to your system.
 8. Run the app.py on VSCode, which will output a link.
 9. Copy the link and paste it on your browser.